openaps/docs/docs/Build-manual-system/Using-oref0-tools.md

 $ mm-stick warmup || echo FAIL
 ```

-will output "FAIL" if the stick is dead or disconnected.
-You may simply disconnect the stick and give it a try.
+will output "FAIL" if the stick is unresponsive or disconnected.
+You may simply disconnect the stick and give this a try.
 If the stick is connected but dead, `oref0-reset-usb` command can be used to reset the USB ports

 ```
 $ oref0-reset-usb
 ```

-Beware: this command resets all USB ports, so you will temporarily loose connection to a WiFi stick or any other connected USB device.
+Beware, this command power cycles all USB ports, so you will temporarily loose connection to a WiFi stick and any other connected USB device.

 Checking for RF connectivity with the pump can be performed by attempting a simple pump command or report and by examining the output.
 For example,